YACS-RCOS/yacs/README.md

 YACS provides a public JSON API.
 Documentation can be found on the [wiki page](https://github.com/YACS-RCOS/yacs/wiki/API).

+# Setup

+See the wiki for instructions to [run the app locally](https://github.com/YACS-RCOS/yacs/wiki/Local-Setup) and [deploy to a server](https://github.com/YACS-RCOS/yacs/wiki/Deployment).

 # Contributing

 We encourage you to [create issues](https://github.com/YACS-RCOS/yacs/issues/new) and contribute to YACS!
 To contribute [fork the repo](https://github.com/YACS-RCOS/yacs/fork), comment on an issue, and submit a pull request to the [staging](https://github.com/YACS-RCOS/yacs/tree/staging) branch.
 Please make sure the build is passing before submitting a PR.